sameerabalay/Dockless_Mobility/final-proposal.md

 1. What are you trying to do?
 Articulate your objectives using absolutely no jargon (i.e. as if you were explaining to a salesperson, executive, or recruiter).

-City of Austin transportation department updates dockless mobility data they receive from the vendors on their Open Data Portal website every hour.
+City of Austin transportation department updates their dockless mobility data every hour.
 The data contains all the trip information for each dockless mobility device with the exception of trips which meet the following criteria:
 - trip distance greater than or equal to .1 miles and less than 500 miles
 - trip duration less than 24 hours

-For aggregration purposes they created a citywide hexagonal grid with each edge length of 500ft.
+For aggregration purposes they created a citywide hexagonal grid(cell) with each edge of grid of length 500ft.
 Each grid is a cell with a unique id.
 Each trip has origin cell and destination cell id.
-Few of the important fields in the dataset are :
+Few of the important fields in the dataset :

 - ID - Unique trip identifier
 - Device ID - Unique ID for the device used to complete the trip